Last orders... Ireland closes all pubs on eve of St Patrick's Day

 Publicans reported “real difficulty in implementing ... guidelines on social distancing ... as pubs are specifically designed to promote social interaction in a situation where alcohol reduces personal inhibitions,” the statement said.

-Publican group the Licensed Vintners Association said 7,000 pubs would close, with 50,000 jobs affected.

-The government called on people not to organize private parties for the same reason.
+It called on people not to organize private parties for the same reason.

 Twitter users praised the pubs that had closed voluntarily, with the DublinByPub.ie bar guide offering a list of responsible pubs “to go on the lash in when this is all over.”